w3f-grants-archive/spartan-substrate/frame/spartan/design.md

 Initially set to 32 blocks.

 ##### Era Duration
-A security parameter which defines the length of an era in slots.
+A security parameter which defines the length of an era in blocks.
 Each era shares the same `solution_range`.
 At the conclusion of each era, a new `solution_range` is calculated, based on the average `solution_range` over the last era.
 Roughly equivalent to the work-difficulty reset period in PoW blockchains.